 “Mary Is Coming was the total opposite of the a-ha records.
 It was just flesh and blood, very basic.
 Good songs, good lyrics.” – Paul Waaktaar-Savoy

-The band’s debut single, ‘Velvet’, got the band off to a good start and it promptly hit the Norwegian top five.
+Whilst ‘Velvet’ was scheduled as the band’s debut single, the first track to be officially released by Savoy was actually ‘Foolish’, which appeared on a CD compilation album affixed to copies of Norway’s now defunct music magazine, Beat.
+Pål later described it as his most aggressive song to date, and more recently declared it to be one of his favourite songs.
+Shortly afterwards, ‘Velvet’ reached the top of the VG-Lista chart.
 One of the slower numbers on the album, the track featured Simone Larsen from Oslo-based pop band D’Sound – her backing vocals, which ghosted in and out to great effect, provided the song’s memorable hook.
-‘Velvet’ did not chart in the UK but it would prove to be a perfect fit for a-ha, and the song enjoyed a new lease of life as the third single to be lifted from 2000’s Minor Earth Major Sky.
+‘Velvet’ did not chart in the UK but the song would prove to be a perfect fit for a-ha, and it enjoyed a new lease of life as the third single to be lifted from 2000’s comeback album, Minor Earth Major Sky.

-Without the recognisable voice of a-ha amidst their ranks, Savoy were unlikely to match the success enjoyed by Morten Harket, and their odds of global success were slashed considerably when Danny Goldberg, the man who had originally signed them to Warners, left the label.
+Without the recognisable voice of a-ha amidst their ranks, Savoy were always unlikely to match the success enjoyed by Morten Harket, and their odds of global success were slashed considerably when Danny Goldberg, the man who had originally signed them to Warners, left the label.
 MTV had reported that he had been a “vocal supporter of artists’ right to express themselves as they see fit on their recordings”.
-Without Goldberg’s support, Savoy’s album soon disappeared from public attention, despite some promising sales in Norway.
-However, Savoy were nominated for two Spellemannprisen awards (the Norwegian equivalent of a Grammy) in the spring of 1997, though lost out in both the ‘Best Band’ and ‘Best Newcomer’ categories.
+Without Goldberg’s support, Savoy’s album soon disappeared from public attention, despite some promising sales in Norway (like ‘Velvet’, it hit the top of the charts).
+However, the band were nominated for two Spellemannprisen awards—the Norwegian equivalent of a Grammy—in the spring of 1997, but lost out in both the ‘Best Band’ and ‘Best Newcomer’ categories.
 During this period, the band also signed a new recording deal with EMI.

 Savoy – Lackluster Me (1997 album)